awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/lambda/scenarios/basic/README.md

 1. Run `yarn`

-### Service usage warning
+### ⚠️ Important

 - Running this code might result in charges to your AWS account.
-- Make sure you understand the pricing model for the services used here.
-See https://aws.amazon.com/pricing
+- Make sure you understand the pricing model for the AWS services in this example.
+See https://aws.amazon.com/pricing.

 ### Run the interactive command prompt